cardano-foundation/developer-portal/docs/get-started/installing-cardano-wallet.md

 v2021-09-09 (git revision: 011a258c1b5ba57ca70f13346109ce3074820032)
 ```

-Congratulations, you have successfully installed `cardano-wallet` into your Linux system! 🎉🎉🎉
+Congratulations, you have successfully installed `cardano-wallet` into your MacOS system! 🎉🎉🎉

 ## Windows